 The offer status will show “In Process” while you create the PAR.
 The default offer status is “Pending” once the document has received final approval.
 Once the Provost’s Office receives the original signed offer/declination letter from the employing unit, the status will update to “Accepted,” “Cancelled,” or “Declined.”
 The offer status will show “Superceded” if you have superceded a document.

 <BACKGROUND CHECK>: This field populates automatically and cannot be updated.
 It indicates whether or not a background check needs to be initiated with the Human Resource Services for this individual before they are appointed.
-If this individual requires a background check, you must attach the Background Check Form to the offer letter for the candidate to return.
+If this individual requires a background check, please submit a request throught the Background Check Administration tool.

 <JOB POSTING NUMBER>: Include the job posting number assigned by the UT Faculty Recruitment Web system here.
 This posting number is required for all faculty positions that have not been granted a posting waiver by the Provost's Office.